isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Communication.md

 ---

-## Q: How receive MIDI Controllers from the host?
+## Q: How to receive MIDI Controllers from the host?

-**MIDI** controllers are not transmitted directly to a **VST** component. **MIDI** as a hardware protocol has restrictions that can be avoided in software.
-Controller data in particular come along with unclear and often ignored semantics.
-On top of this, they can interfere with regular parameter automation, and the host is unaware of what happens in the plug-in when passing **MIDI** controllers directly.
+**MIDI** controllers are not transmitted directly to a **VST** component. **MIDI**, as a hardware protocol, has restrictions that can be avoided in software.
+Controller data, in particular, come with unclear and often ignored semantics.
+Additionally, they can interfere with regular parameter automation, and the host is unaware of what happens in the plug-in when passing **MIDI** controllers directly.

-So any functionality that is to be controlled by **MIDI** controllers must be exported as a regular parameter.
-The host will transform incoming **MIDI** controller data using this interface and transmit them as a normal parameter change.
+Therefore, any functionality controlled by **MIDI** controllers must be exported as a regular parameter.
+The host will transform incoming **MIDI** controller data using this interface and transmit them as a normal parameter changes.
 This allows the host to automate them in the same way as other parameters.

 To inform the host about this **MIDI CC**s to plug-in parameters mapping, the plug-in should implement the [Vst:: IMidiMapping](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IMidiMapping.html) interface.
 If the mapping has changed, the plug-in should call [Vst:: IComponentHandler::restartComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html#a1f283573728cf0807224c5ebdf3ec3a6) (kMidiCCAssignmentChanged) to inform the host about this change.